The 1904 Pirates: Part One

 Despite the time off, by game 13 the Pirates had to go to their 9th different starter as Howie Camnitz made his first major league start.
 He would be a major part of the 1907-1912 Pirates but in 1904 he was an overmatched rookie.
 His start also was the beginning point of a five game losing streak that dropped the Pirates into unfamiliar territory since the start of the 1901 season.
 On May 7th the Pirates were 5-12 and in 7th place in the NL.
 The worst part about the last three games of that losing streak is that their rotation was set going forward at that point and the losing pitchers in those games were Phillippe, Miller and Leever.
 Wyatt Lee was one of the early injuries the Pirates had to deal with.
 After his start in game three he did not return until game 27 on May 21st, which then gave the Pirates a four man rotation for a brief stretch.

-The offensive side wasn’t any different, manager/left fielder Fred Clarke missed almost half the season and numerous starters had down years including first baseman Kitty Bransfield who would hit just .223 with no home runs on the year yet he still played 139 games.
+The offensive side wasn’t any different, manager/left fielder Fred Clarke missed almost half the season with a leg injury and numerous starters had down years, including first baseman Kitty Bransfield who would hit just .223 with no home runs on the year, yet he still played 139 games.
 Honus Wagner had a good season hitting .349 with 53 steals but even he missed some playing time which led to more time for Otto Krueger, who would hit just .194 on the year, by far his worst season up to that point.
 Krueger not only didn’t hit but he was no longer stealing bases like he did in years prior plus he wasn’t know for his glove as he led NL 3B in errors in 1901 and led the entire NL in errors in 1902.

 By early June the Pirates looked like they could be turning it around with plenty of time to go but a six game winning streak was quickly followed by them losing five of the next six games and starter Wyatt Lee was done with the Pirates.
 He bounced around the minors after that for 11 seasons winning over 130 more games but after losing 9-1 on May 26th, he never pitched in the majors again.
 A pitcher who was supposed to be one of their top starters for the season finished with a 1-2 8.24 record, making just three starts.